Bedford residents have been working for 40 years to create a park at Sandy Lake.

 Remarkably, and thanks to their work, some 1800 hectares remains green right between Bedford and Sackville, featuring three lakes, rivers, a swimming beach, and old-growth hemlock forests.
 Only a fraction of the land, however, has so far been formally protected.

 The decades of work to keep this area green has created an enormous opportunity for the Halifax region: to have such a beautiful park right between two of our fastest growing communities.
-To have this land developed now would be a waste of their efforts and of a beautiful landscape.
+Developing this land now would be a waste of their efforts and of an enormous natural asset.

-In 2013, a developer found out it would not possible to build a subdivision in the area for at least a decade and then ordered that the entire property be clearcut, including a large stand of old growth forest.
+In 2013, a developer who owned land in the area found out Halifax would not allow him to develop his land for at least a decade.
+He retaliated by ordering the entire property clearcut, including a large stand of old growth forest.
 (The clearcut can be seen in the large brown area in the satellite photo above).

-Halifax must act swiftly to acquire the necessary land to create this regional park before more of this precious asset can be destroyed.
+Halifax must act swiftly to acquire the necessary land to create this regional park before more of this precious asset can be damaged.